ESZlab/EZmito2/README.md

 - 2GB disk space

 ### Software Dependencies
-All dependencies are automatically installed via the provided conda environment:
+All dependencies are automatically installed via the provided conda environment (some examples here, a better description in the YML file):
 - Python 3.7+
 - Biopython
 - pandas